M3mberTM/blackjack/README.md

 ## How to run?

 Running the game is simple, just run the main.java file and everything should work out properly!

+*Of course, the game might be improved at a later time!*